DanielaFerreiraArnold/Database_experience_bootcamp_CarRepairShop_EER/README.md

 * One team can receive one or more cars.

-* The team will analyse and fill out a service order, so the team has a service order.
+* The team will analyse and fill out a service order.

-* The service order contains a numer, a date, the designated price for the repair, status, and a deadline.
+* The service order contains a number, a date, the designated price for the repair, status, and a deadline.

-* One team also has information about servece prices and car part prices, which they will use to feed the service order.
-Many teams will have access to the same one database.

-* There is only one database.
+* The service order also contains information about the proce of the service and the price of the car parts.

 * One team can be responsible for more than one service order, but one service order can only come from one team.

-* The client has access to the service order and the payment methods, which he/she will aprove or not.
+* The client has access to the service order, which he/she will aprove of or not.
 If he/she aproves, one or more payment methods can be chosen by one client.

-* Different payment methodos can be used by different clients.

 * Payment methods can be payment by cash, debid card, credit card, or bank transfer.